How long has Albion been around?

 Is Albion ranked nationally?

-Albion is ranked among the top-tier National Liberal Arts Colleges in U.S. News' "America's Best Colleges" guide and is featured in The Princeton Review's The Best 377 Colleges.
+Albion is ranked among the top 100 National Liberal Arts Colleges in U.S. News' "America's Best Colleges" guide and is featured in The Princeton Review's The Best 378 Colleges.
+Albion is also considered a top-40 "bang for the buck" by Washington Monthly.

 What are the AP policies?